ethersphere/beekeeper/README.md

 ### nuke

-Command **nuke** executes cleanup operations across Bee nodes in a Kubernetes cluster.
-It provides StatefulSet update and rollback procedures to maintain cluster stability during the nuke operation.
+Command **nuke** executes a database nuke operation across Bee nodes in a Kubernetes cluster, forcing each node to resynchronize all data on next startup.

+This command provides StatefulSet update and rollback procedures to maintain cluster stability during the nuke process, ensuring safe and coordinated resets of node state.

 It has the following flags: